freethedataproject/freethedataproject.github.io/_content/internal/folder-structure.md

 <tr>
 <td><span uk-icon="icon: folder"></span> </td>
 <td>_content</td>
 <td>Every page on the site lives in here.
-There are subfolders for each type of content (articles, tutorials, etc.). </td>
+There are subfolders for each type of content (articles, tutorials, etc.).
+The <a href = "{{site.baseurl}}/internal/writing-content" target="_blank">writing content</a> guide explains how to format/save posts so they show up on the site.</td>
 </tr>

 <tr>